• WORK

 Posted by Luis Echanove

-the customer is not always right
+The customer is not always right

-the words client and supplier, when we talk about a branding project, tend to poison the process if we do not dispense with the backpack of connotations they usually carry.
+The words client and supplier, when we talk about a branding project, tend to poison the process if we do not dispense with the backpack of connotations they usually carry.

-the relationship between the two parties on either side of the table should not be understood as that of a superior who is in charge because he is the one who pays and an inferior who disciplinarily obeys orders to satisfy the client's needs. sometimes, what the client wants is not what he needs and the branding expert must be able not only to identify it, but also to communicate it to the client. contravening the client's requests does not necessarily mean going against the project, but it may be doing a great favor to the brand.
+The relationship between the two parties on either side of the table should not be understood as that of a superior who is in charge because he is the one who pays and an inferior who disciplinarily obeys orders to satisfy the client's needs. sometimes, what the client wants is not what he needs and the branding expert must be able not only to identify it, but also to communicate it to the client. contravening the client's requests does not necessarily mean going against the project, but it may be doing a great favor to the brand.

 tags: branding, customers, partners